Zren/zren.github.io/_posts/2024-03-13-commandoutput-dailyforecast-condensedweather-ported-to-plasma6.md

 python3 ./kpac build # Create a zipped .plasmoid
 ```

-I got too tired last night so first things up is porting SimpleWeather today.
+I got too tired last night, so firsts things up is porting [SimpleWeather](https://store.kde.org/p/1287571/) today since it's basically the same code as the other weather widgets.

-This "widgets have been updated" blog post rambled on more than I expected sorry bout that.
+This "widgets have been updated" blog post rambled on more than I expected, sorry bout that.